 Best Practices for Insulating Service Bus Applications Against Service Bus Outages and Disasters

 Mission-critical applications must operate continuously, even in the presence of unplanned outages or disasters.
-This topic describes techniques you can use to protect applications against a potential Microsoft Azure Service Bus outage or disaster.
+This topic describes techniques you can use to protect applications against a potential Service Bus outage or disaster.

 An outage is defined as the temporary unavailability of Microsoft Azure Service Bus.
 The outage can affect some components of Service Bus, such as a messaging store, or even the entire datacenter.
 After the problem has been fixed, Service Bus becomes available again.
 Typically, an outage does not cause loss of messages or other data.
-An example of a component failure is the unavailability of the Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS), or the unavailability of a particular messaging store.
+An example of a component failure is the unavailability of a particular messaging store.
 An example of a datacenter-wide outage is a power failure of the datacenter, or a faulty datacenter network switch.
 An outage can last from a few minutes to a few days.

 A disaster is defined as the permanent loss of a Service Bus scale unit or datacenter.
 The datacenter may or may not become available again.
 Typically a disaster causes loss of some or all messages or other data.
 Examples of disasters are fire, flooding, or earthquakes.